Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I've become super depressed.
 Not because of code.
 Every day I open my browser there is some new bit of news that hurts my soul.
 I wish nothing but happiness and equality for everyone.

 **Link to work:** N/A

+### Day 29: June 5, 2020

+**Today's Progress:** Began work on BIG FISH.
+I am hoping to be able to put together a little game.
+I have some cool stuff going so far but the logic may be difficult to implement.
+WE SHALL SEE!

+**Thoughts:** Three.js is an amazing library.
+I have no clue how I hadn't heard of it before.

+**Link to work:** N/A